House Edge

 | Aggressive | €250 | €2.50 | €75 | €100 |

-These are control limits, not profit targets.
-Stop-loss and take-profit work only if you leave the session when they trigger.
+Mental II bankroll rows are control limits, not profit targets.
+Stop-loss and take-profit rules work only when the player leaves the session at the planned trigger.

-Use minimum or near-minimum stake, avoid bonus buy, and set a short session timer.
-The goal is to observe base-game behavior, learn symbols and reduce the price of variance.
-This profile fits new players and anyone using Mental as visual entertainment rather than a chase for the max win.
+Mental II low-variance entertainment uses minimum or near-minimum stake, avoids bonus buy and sets a short session timer.
+The Mental II strategy goal is to observe base-game behavior, learn symbols and reduce the price of variance.
+The low-variance profile fits new players and anyone using Mental II as visual entertainment rather than a chase for the 99,999x max win.

-Practical rules: keep stake under 1% of bankroll, do not raise after a losing streak, and pause after any large win.
-If the game feels confusing, switch to demo or read the history panel.
-Confusion is expensive in a feature-heavy slot.
+Mental II practical rules keep stake under 1% of bankroll, avoid stake increases after a losing streak and pause after any large win.
+If Mental II feels confusing, the safer route is demo mode or the history panel.
+Confusion is expensive in a feature-heavy Nolimit City slot.

-Experienced players may choose a slightly higher stake or occasional feature buy.
-The cap is the important part.
-Decide the number of paid bonus attempts before opening the cashier.
-If the attempt fails, the session ends.
-This prevents the common spiral where the next buy is framed as recovery.
+Mental II feature-focused play allows experienced players to choose a slightly higher stake or occasional feature buy.
+The Mental II cap is the important control: decide the number of paid bonus attempts before opening the cashier.
+If the planned attempt fails, the Mental II session ends before the next buy becomes a recovery decision.

-This approach suits players who understand that paying for access can still return nothing meaningful.
-It is entertainment spending with a defined ceiling, not an investment.
+Mental II feature-focused play suits players who understand that paid feature access can still return nothing meaningful.
+The feature-focused route is entertainment spending with a defined ceiling, not an investment or a value shortcut.

 Myth busting